-The landscaping is shown conceptually on the current drawings, and includes trees at the entry from Redwood Boulevard and at the firetruck access form Wood Hollow Drive with drought tolerant landscape planting, trees along the parking lot, and a plaza area with a pool at the front of the hotel.
+The landscaping is shown conceptually on the current drawings, and includes trees at the entry from Redwood Boulevard and at the firetruck access form Wood Hollow Drive with drought tolerant landscape planting, trees along the parking lot, and pool area at the front of the hotel.
 The slopes with Oak trees and the wetland area will remain in a natural state.

-While no trees may be planted within the PG&E easement, the plan includes tree planting along the perimeters of the parking lot, as well as adjacent to the entry drive and the firetruck access.
+While no trees may be planted within the PG&E easement, the plan includes tree and shrub planting along the perimeters of the parking lot, the hotel, adjacent to the entry drive and along portions of the firetruck access.
+Trees in removable boxes are proposed to be placed within the easement allowing for temporary relocation if necessary.
+The proposed preliminary landscaping plan has been approved by PG&E.